Joecstarr/thesis/sections/introduction/applications.md

 As we saw in the intuitive overview, mathematical knots can be easily constructed as physical objects.
 It should be no surprise then that mathematical knots and tangles appear in the hard sciences, particularly in the realms of physics, chemistry, and biology.
-In this section we will discuss one of the most commonly discussed applications of knot theory.
+In this section, we will discuss one of the most commonly discussed applications of knot theory.

 ### Tangles in DNA